 The vulnerability can be exploited by sending a specially crafted HTTP request containing an Object-Graph Navigation Language (OGNL) expression in the HTTP request Uniform Resource Identifier (URI) to the victim server, resulting in an RCE.

 To identify whether the installed Confluence Server is vulnerable, the attacker can send an HTTP request to run an id command.
 Upon successful exploitation, the attacker can read its response in a controlled HTTP response header.
-From the sample we analyzed, executing the id command yielded an output of “X-Cmd-Response" header — the vulnerable server will execute the command and set its response in the attacker-defined header.
+From the sample we analysed, executing the id command yielded an output of “X-cmd-Response" header — the vulnerable server will execute the command and set its response in the attacker-defined header.